StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 Every new day at 00:00:00 (can be edited in the [`main.py`](https://github.com/StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/blob/main/main.py) file), the time is synchronized again by reconnecting to the Access Point, if it is available.

 By pressing `KEY0`, the program is restarted, pressing `KEY1` leads to clearing the screen.
 The content reappears after pressing `KEY1` once again.

+Holding down `KEY0` for five seconds will shotdown the `Pico` safely.